-A GAL volunteer finds out what the children want.
-They learn about their families, their school progress, and their special needs.
-The GAL volunteer works with all agencies involved with the child, including the Department of Social Services, the Family Court, school personnel and counselors to help the child through this process.
+A GAL volunteer finds out what the child wants.
+They learn about the child's family, school progress, and any special needs.
+The GAL volunteer works with all agencies involved with the child, including the Department of Social Services, the Family Court, school personnel, and counselors to help the child through this process.

 Absolutely.
 GAL volunteers offer children a consistent helping hand to guide them through the foster care system and a strong voice advocating on their behalf.
 As a result, children represented by a GAL are more likely to: